BrandonJohnGrenier/pattern-microstructure/README.md

 The findById() method in the AccountService could:
  * Return a Result (EntityNotFoundException.class -> 404) if the account with the specified id could not be found
  * Return a Result (UnprocessableEntityException.class -> 422) if the account id was empty or invalid.
- * Return a Result (InternalErrorException.class -> 500) if an account couldn't be retieved because the underlying database was unavailable
+ * Return a Result (InternalErrorException.class -> 500) if an account couldn't be retrieved because the underlying database was unavailable

 ### Validation using the ValidationService